 Important things to remember

-One of the most important things you'll need to do before beginning any kind of shoot is to get a film permit from the Media Licensing Department (MLD) at Dubai Media City (DMC).
-You can do it online via UAEFilmPermit.
+One of the most important things to address before beginning any kind of shoot is to get a film permit from the Media Licensing Department (MLD) at Dubai Media City (DMC).
+You can do it online via UAEFilmPermit

-Once your application has been approved and processed, you will get an official permit that includes information about who shot what and where they shot it.
-It also includes restrictions while filming on public property, such as streets or highways.
+Once your application has been approved and processed, you will get an official permit that includes information about the companies who used the said location before and the type of films shot by them.
+The permit also lists the restrictions while filming on public property, such as streets or highways.

-If the permit isn't visible during the filming, penalties can be heavy fines per day spent filming without this documentation.
+If the permit is not acquired before the filming, penalties can be heavy fines per day spent filming without this documentation.

 Filming without a film permit

-Having no film permit and still filming is an offence, and offenders are penalised or imprisoned.
-In addition to being an offence, filming without a permit can lead to imprisonment and fines.
+Having no film permit and still filming is an offence, Filmmakers who fail to comply with this legal processing are penalised or imprisoned.
+In some cases, filming without a permit could also lead to imprisonment and fines.

-However, you can avoid any legal trouble or penalties that could come up as a result of filming without one.
+You can avoid any legal trouble or penalties that could come up as a result of filming without one by following a simple process of application.

 Do you want to get your film permit easily?